 Take a Hike

-If you’re looking for something a little easier on the knees that the whole family can enjoy, consider Shoreline Trail at Lily Bay State Park; it’s flat but still offers those gorgeous views of Moosehead Lake!
+If you’re looking for something a little easier on the knees that the whole family can enjoy, consider Shoreline Trail at Lily Bay State Park.
+It’s flat but offers those gorgeous views of Moosehead Lake!

 Cozy Up on the Lake

 While visiting Moosehead Lake, you’ll find some of the coziest cabin and vacation rentals in the state, so you’ll have plenty of options to find yourself the perfect home base for all your Moosehead Lake adventures!